Important Questions Regarding Baptism

-Why is immersion so important?
+Why is baptism by immersion so important?

 The word "baptism" literally means to be immersed.
-Therefore, when Jesus was baptized, He was totally put under the surface of the water from head to toe.
+Therefore, when Jesus was baptized, he was totally put under the surface of the water from head to toe.
 The Bible teaches that believers are to do the same.

 What if I have already been baptized?

-Baptism by immersion (believer's baptism) has many functions other than simply pure obedience to Christ.
+Baptism by immersion (believer's baptism) has many functions other than simply pure obedience to Christ:

 1. Baptism it is a public identification with Christ and His mission.
 We are baptized just as Christ was, declaring our intentions to follow Him.
 "Whoever acknowledges me before men, I will also acknowledge him before my Father in heaven.
-But whoever disowns me before men, I will disown him before my Father in heaven" (Matt 10:32-33)
+But whoever disowns me before men, I will disown him before my Father in heaven" - Matthew 10:32-33.

-Second, it is a picture of the death, burial, and resurrection of Christ.
+2. Baptism is a picture of the death, burial, and resurrection of Christ.
 As one is lowered into the water, it is a picture of Jesus being placed in the tomb.
 Then, just as Jesus was resurrected from the dead, you are raised from the water, symbolizing the new life you have found in Christ.
 "We were therefore buried with Him through baptism into death in order that, just as Christ was raised from the dead through the glory of the father, we too may have a new life" - Romans 6:4.

 What if I still have questions?